WSTHarry/tos-option-volume/README.md

 # tos-option-volume
-Thinkscripts to pull call and option volume and plot them as an overlayed histogram.
-Initial script by JeanTann3n.
-Refactored and optimized by Wahakalaka.

-Make sure to set same-day date alpha transparency in the Study options.
-CreateColor does not allow alpha to be specified.
+Thinkscript indictor that graphs the volume of SPX options.
+I've found this usefull to track intraday SPY movements.
+Large SPX options volume seems to be much more correlated with SPY then SPY option volume.

+- This is forked from an original repo from JeanTann3n.

 ![Options Volume](/screenshot.PNG)

 # Notes
+ - The options will turn red/blue if the volume is > 1000.

- - There is a lot of data being processed, so we recommend using a longer aggregation period or a shorter time interval if you're seeing performance issues.
+ - There is a lot of data being processed, I would recommend using a longer aggregation period or a shorter time interval if you're seeing performance issues.
+This will still work on 1 min interval I prefer 2min.
+ - I would suggest upping your RAM to as high as possible.
  - Currently strikes are pulled in dollar increments.
- - Something like SPSX is going to be difficult because of the number of strikes.
  - It might take a while to load everything, be patient.
- - Futures (/ES, etc) aren't working currently due to the way option symbols are matched.
-(Todo hardcode a fix for /ES)
+ - This is **ONLY** for SPX
- - Strike ranges and expirations need to be set manually, right now.
+ - Strike ranges and expirations need to be set manually but they can be pretty large.
 On the plus side this allows for effective filtering to a specific delta range if you look up what the strike range is for the equivalent delta range.
  - The volume data is not raw order data, so specific sale prices, order sizes, etc. cannot be inferred.

+# How to Install
+Clone the repo or download the files.
+Click studies --> import then browse to the .ts files.

-Feel free to ping @jeantann3n or @Wahakalaka with questions or suggestions!
+Feel free to ping me @harrib or @jeantann3n with questions or add issues/bugs in github!